joelkuiper/yesparql/README.md

 See [Jena Model Write formats](https://jena.apache.org/documentation/io/rdf-output.html#jena_model_write_formats) for additional formats that can be passed to `serialize-model`.

 Note that it is not a primary goal to provide a full native Clojure wrapper.
-It's perfectly to fine to keep using the Jena objects, and use the Clojure-Java [interop](http://clojure.org/java_interop).
+It's perfectly to fine to keep using the Jena objects, with the Clojure-Java [interop](http://clojure.org/java_interop).

 ## TODO
 - TDB Text API (with Lucene)